Composition series of arbitrary cardinality in modular lattices and abelian categories

 \begin{remark} As an immediate consequence of Proposition~\ref{prop:upperLowerFactors}, we see that a bicomplete subobject chain $\Delta$ is a $\mathcal{D}$-filtration (respectively a composition series) if and only if it is an upper $\mathcal{D}$-filtration (respectively an upper composition series).
-That is, we could replace both instances of ``lower'' with ``upper'' in Definition~\ref{def:filtration}(3) without actually changing the definitions. \end{remark}
+That is, we could replace both instances of ``lower'' with ``upper'' in Definition~\ref{def:filtration}(3) without actually changing the definitions.
+The analogous result holds for filtrations and prime chains in $\L$ as well. \end{remark}

 \begin{example} All of the subobject chains in Example~\ref{ex:factorMultisets} are (lower or upper) composition series.
-In particular, (finite) composition series in the traditional sense are also composition series under Definition~\ref{def:filtration}. \end{example}
+In particular, (finite) composition series in the traditional sense are also composition series under Definition~\ref{def:filtration}.
+More generally, if $\mathcal{L}$ has finite length, then a subset $\Delta \subseteq \mathcal{L}$ is a prime chain if and only if it is a maximal chain. \end{example}